b04104028/FCL_ARUnity_wholeproject/README.md

 # Interactive Data Visualization and Augmented Reality of Urban Photovoltaic
 ## Introduction
 This project was created for the Future Cities Lab Exhibition, aiming to visualize influencial data of photovoltaic power usage using augmented reality.
-It utilizes 3D printed models of two sites, Zurich and Singapore, and is composed of three key modules: energy demand, mobility flow (both vehicle and non-vehicle), and energy trading within these regions.
+It utilizes 3D printed models of two sites, Zurich and Singapore, and is composed of three key modules: energy demand(cooling and heating), mobility flow (both vehicle and non-vehicle), and social economics(energy trading within these regions).
+By inputing these data in a specific format, the project creates a virtual overlay on the physical 3D models, providing a direct and clear view of the real situations in the designated areas.

 ## Facts
 This project is developed based on [AR Foundation 5.1](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/index.html) and its demonstration example [AR Foundation Sample Project](https://github.com/Unity-Technologies/arfoundation-samples).